-You can beautify saltwater aquariums with gravel, plants and other landscaping, but nothing makes an aquarium more beautiful than the fish in it.
-One of the things that make salt water aquariums so popular is the variety of colorful, tropical fish you can keep.
+You can beautify saltwater aquariums with gravel, plants, and other landscaping, but nothing makes an aquarium more beautiful than the fish in it.
+One of the things that make salt water aquariums so popular is the variety of tropical fish you can keep.
 Exotic fish are typically very sensitive to their environment, but this does not mean you can't enjoy tropical fish in your home aquarium.
-It's important to find the right type of fish for your aquarium and to know how to care for them, including what pet fish and reptile supplies to purchase.
-The following list of popular saltwater fish can help you get started.
+It's important to find the right type of fish for your aquarium and to know how to care for them, including what fish supplies to purchase.

-Surgeonfish: Large, colorful and relatively easy to care for, surgeonfish are one of the most popular saltwater fish.
-While there are over 80 species of surgeonfish, they are typically bright blue, black or bluish-green.
+Surgeonfish: Large, colorful, and relatively easy to care for, surgeonfish are one of the most popular saltwater fish.
+While there are over 80 species of surgeonfish, they are typically bright blue, black, or bluish-green.
 These large fish are very active and fun to watch swimming around in a saltwater aquarium.
-Surgeonfish are fairly large, so it's important that you make sure there is enough room in your aquarium for a surgeonfish.
+Surgeonfish are fairly large, so it's important that you make sure there is enough room in your aquarium for them.

 Angelfish: There are a large variety of saltwater angelfish in the ocean, but dwarf angelfish are the species typically kept in fish tanks.
 Angelfish are very colorful and exotic and are great additions to any salt water tank.
 Most angelfish are brightly striped with large, compressed bodies that really show off their colors, and some even have long streamer fins that make them one of the most attractive fish you can have in your aquarium.